-The Latest: White House says it was told Mueller might speak
+The Latest: Trump tweets his response to Mueller’s statement

 10:10 a.m.

-The White House says it was given a heads-up that special counsel Robert Mueller (MUHL’-ur) might be making a public statement about his Russia probe.
+The White House says it was given a heads-up that special counsel Robert Mueller might be making a public statement about his Russia probe.

 A White House official says the White House was not caught off-guard by Mueller’s announcement that he would be speaking Wednesday about the report.